 With more and more hotel options available, guests are turning to their peers for insights and recommendations.
 This makes understanding how review sites like TripAdvisor work even more critical so you can know how to stand out.

-Recency of Reviews favors hotels with more recent reviews.
-This piece of the algorithm rewards hotels for encouraging guests to leave reviews, but also prevents hotels from being weighed down by old reviews that are not as relevant (especially if there is a change of management or ownership).
+This is a piece of the algorithm that rewards hotels for encouraging guests to leave reviews and prevents hotels from being weighed down by old ones that are not as relevant (especially if there is a change of management or ownership).

-Recency of Reviews favors hotels Quantity of Reviews simply allows TripAdvisor to benefit hotels with lots of reviews.
-For example, a property with 400 reviews that are mostly positive will outrank a property with three reviews that are all positive.
+The quantity of reviews benefits hotels with lots of them.
+For example, a property with 400 reviews that are primarily positive will outrank a property with three reviews that are all positive.

-Quality of Reviews takes into account a user’s review history and reputation as a reviewer.
-This characteristic is the softest of the four characteristics judged by the algorithm and also takes into account more subjective aspects of a review like number of words, completeness of the review, etc.
+Quality of reviews takes into account a reviewer's history and reputation.
+This is the softest of the four characteristics judged by the algorithm.
+It calculates the subjective aspects of a review like the number of words, completeness of it, and more.

-The actual score given by the guest in conjunction with their review is the most crucial part of the equation with an 80% correlation.
-In every market, however, there are hotels that do not directly fall directly in line with this finding.
-To illustrate this— Houston, Texas—one of the most populous hotel markets, shows that its #10 ranked property has a significantly smaller real average score of 4.50 (see Fig. 2), but benefits from its strong remarks in the other three categories that influence a combined 20% of the overall rank.
+This would be the actual score given by the guest in conjunction with their review, which is the most crucial part of the equation with an 80% correlation.
+But like in every market, some hotels do not fall directly in line with this finding.
+To illustrate this— Houston, Texas—one of the most populous hotel markets, shows that its #10 ranked property has a significantly smaller real average score of 4.0 (see Fig. 2), but benefits from its strong remarks in the other three categories that influence a combined 20% of the overall rank.

 One of the most impactful ways to increase scores is to catch guest feedback in real-time before the guest leaves the property—allowing your staff the opportunity to fix the problem and deflect avoidable negative reviews.
 This is where Kipsu makes the strongest impact.